pagopa/juggler/README.md

 When you want to add some information you want to show into the changelog, you can run `npx changeset` or `npm run changeset` and follow the wizard: changeset will ask you what kind of changes you made (major, minor, patch) and also a summary; the text you enter in the summary is what will be visible into the CHANGELOG file.

+The repository has enabled the changeset GitHub app, which helps to better handle changelogs.